kinshuk4/daily-coding-problem-solutions/prob501_550/README.md

 With this encoding, `cats` would be represented as `0000110111`.

 Given a dictionary of character frequencies, build a Huffman tree, and use it to determine a mapping between characters and their encoded binary strings.

+529 (Hard)

+This problem was asked by Google.

+Given a string, split it into as few strings as possible such that each string is a palindrome.

+For example, given the input string `racecarannakayak`, return `["racecar", "anna", "kayak"]`.

+Given the input string `abc`, return `["a", "b", "c"]`.